gnss-sdr/geniuss-place/_design-forces/05-interoperability.md

     {: .notice--info}

     **GeoJSON** is a geospatial data interchange format based on JavaScript Object Notation (JSON) supported by numerous mapping and GIS software packages, including [OpenLayers](http://openlayers.org), [Leaflet](http://leafletjs.com), [MapServer](http://www.mapserver.org), [GeoServer](http://geoserver.org), [GeoDjango](https://www.djangoproject.com), [GDAL](http://www.gdal.org), and [CartoDB](https://cartodb.com).
 It is also possible to use GeoJSON with [PostGIS](http://postgis.net) and [Mapnik](http://mapnik.org), both of which handle the format via the GDAL OGR conversion library.
 The [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) v3 directly supports the [integration of GeoJSON data layers](https://developers.google.com/maps/documentation/javascript/examples/layer-data-simple), and [GitHub also supports GeoJSON rendering](https://github.com/blog/1528-there-s-a-map-for-that).
     {: .notice--info}

+    **Shapefile** is a digital vector storage format for storing geometric location and associated attribute information.
+It is a popular format for geographic information system (GIS) software.
+It is developed and regulated by [Esri](http://www.esri.com/){:target="_blank"} as a (mostly) open specification for data interoperability among Esri and other GIS software products.
+The shapefile format can spatially describe vector features: points, lines, and polygons, representing, for example, water wells, rivers, and lakes.
+Each item usually has attributes that describe it, such as _name_ or _temperature_.
+    {: .notice--info}

 * Application-specific messages (_e.g._, NMEA [0183](https://en.wikipedia.org/wiki/NMEA_0183){:target="_blank"} / [2000](https://en.wikipedia.org/wiki/NMEA_2000){:target="_blank"}, [ISOBUS](https://en.wikipedia.org/wiki/ISO_11783), proprietary / custom, etc.).